ivorking/phonepage/README.md

 * On selection of a colour or capacity the image will change and the prices will update.

 ### Notes on solution

+The company website was used as a reference for some aspects of this page, where it was necessary to achieve an exact match to the brief.
+This was so the task could be completed quickly.
+Copying source code fromm the company website was kept to a minimum to keep the exercise interesting for everyone concerned.

 * For the sake of speed and simplicity, a single page JS, HTML, CSS, jQuery solution has been selected.
 I have minimised the use of additional libraries and frameworks in the interests of time.
 * I have used a simple liquid layout approach.
 * I have used a font approximation to match the font used (which may be proprietary).
 Ordinarily I would simply ask the designer which font was used.
 * See console log and in-code comments for details of the solution.

-The company website was used as a reference for some aspects of this page, where it was necessary to achieve an exact match to the brief.
-This was kept to a minimum to keep the exercise interesting for everyone concerned.

 ### Features I would add with additional time
 * This solution could be created as a React component, for integration into a larger app/website (this would be the recommended approach).
 This could also utilise a node.js server for the phone data.